nils-n/throwing-sticks/README.md

 Second Diagram
 - Continuation of the story and an interactive chart where the user can explore how a single stick moves
-- The stick changes its color from green to red every time it touches a midline, introducing a learning effect
 - User is encouraged to interact with the diagram :
-    -  ... to rotate and change position of the stick and observe colour changes
+    -  ... to rotate and change the orientation of the stick and observe colour changes
-    - ... to play with buttons to find the position where the stick will never turn `red`, no matter the angle
+    - ... to play with the sliders to find the position where the stick will never turn `red`, no matter the angle
-    - ... to play with buttons to find the position where the stick will never turn `green`
+    - ... to play with the sliders to find the position where the stick will never turn `green`
+- When using the "Angle" slider, the stick on the screen rotates and changes its color to either red or green, wheter it touches the midline or not
+- When using the "Position" slider, the stick translates horizontally over the screen rotates and changes its color to either red or green, wheter it touches the midline or not
+- This goal of this diagram is to introduce a learning effect ('Aha'-effect) how the angle and position of a stick affect its color.

 <table style="height:100%">
     <tr>